La Maison Française

 gold, gold, gold, gold, gone.

-Karen Craigo is the author of two chapbooks, Someone Could Build Something Here (Winged City, 2013) and Stone for An Eye (The Kent State University Press, 2004).
-She lives and writes in Springfield, Missouri, and authors the daily blog Better View of the Moon.
+Karen Craigo is the author of two poetry collections, Passing Through Humansville (Sundress, 2018) and No More Milk (Sundress, 2016), and two chapbooks, Someone Could Build Something Here (Winged City, 2013) and Stone for An Eye (The Kent State University Press, 2004).
+She is a newspaper editor in Marshfield, Missouri.